yama24/newwaapi/README.md

   yarn install
 ```

-Create config file from example
+Create config file from example and edit it as you want

 ```bash
   cp config.json.example config.json